 How to Make a Media Kit?

-To recap, media kits can help you promote yourself to brands by sharing your credentials and aesthetic.
+To recap, media kits can help you promote yourself to brands by sharing your credentials and aesthetics.

 To create a media kit, you can download a free media kit template from somewhere like Canva and personalize its design with your information, specific fonts, colors, and photos.
 Or take the following steps to see what to include in a media kit and start creating one.